microsoft/fast/packages/web-components/fast-foundation/src/base-list/base-list.spec.md

 ```

 Authors can provide a custom 'itemTemplate` to specify what type of "items" are created and how they are positioned - although translate transforms are typically used other approaches, like a grid, could work.

-If no itemTemplate is specifed the list will be populated by `fast-virtual-list-item` elements.
-Authors will still need to specify a template to display the data provided in the items array.
-This is done using the `listItemContext` property of the virtual list that should be populated with a `VirtualListItemContext` object to set the template:

 ```
 const myContentsTemplate = html`